 Now that you know what may be causing your dark circles, here are some tips for how to get rid of appearance of dark circles:

 - Get sleep - Your body repairs your skin as you sleep.
 An adult needs between 7-9 hours of sleep each night to be fully rested.
-To get the most benefit from your beauty rest try to go to bed and wake up at the same time every day, including weekends.
-You may also want to try sleeping with your head elevated on more pillows to keep your eyes from looking puffy and dark in the morning.
+To get the most from your beauty rest, try to go to bed and wake up at the same time every day, including weekends.

 - Use a concealer - A good concealer is like a magic wand.
-Applied the right way, it can brighten up your eyes and make dark circles disappear.
-It’s best to use a concealer that is a shade or two lighter than your skin, and apply it in a triangle shape beneath your eye.
+Using the right concealer can brighten up your eyes and make dark circles disappear.
+It’s best to use a concealer that is a shade or two brighter than your skin, applying it just where it is needed under the eyes.

 - Drink water - Drinking at least eight 8 oz. glasses of water each day will seriously improve the look of your skin, including reducing the look of dark circles under your eyes.

-- Stop rubbing - Itchy eyes can be so uncomfortable!
-And it’s super tempting to rub them to get it to stop.
-Not only will this smear your makeup if you’re wearing any, it can make your dark circles look worse.
+- Stop rubbing - Itchy eyes can be so uncomfortable, and it’s super tempting to rub them to get it to stop.
+This can make your dark circles look worse.
 If you suffer from allergies that cause itchy eyes, talk to your physician for treatment options.

-- Wear sunscreen - You should be sure to apply a daily facial sunscreen everyday, even in the winter, and even when it’s cloudy.
+- Wear sunscreen - Always apply a facial sunscreen everyday, even in the winter, and even when it’s cloudy.
 Protecting your skin from the sun is key to keeping your skin fresh and minimizing the look of your dark circles.

 - Chamomile Tea - Looking for a quick, immediate fix?
 Placing steeped and cooled chamomile tea bags on your eyes for 30 minutes can help soothe skin and diminish the look of dark circles.

 - Take a break from your phone - We are all constantly staring at screens.
-Computer screens, TV screens, phone screens, sometimes all three at once.
-All this screen time can seriously strain your eyes, which we know can lead to dark circles.
 Give your eyes a break using the 20-20-20 rule: for every 20-minutes spent looking at a screen, glance up to something 20 feet away for 20 seconds.